ACKSHARITHA/Analysis-of-electricity-usage/README.md

-# ⚡ Electricity Usage Analysis 📊
+# ⚡ Electricity Usage Analysis of an Apartment 📊

 This project explores and analyzes electricity usage data using Python.
 It leverages data visualization and statistical insights to help understand patterns and anomalies in electricity consumption.